ycastonguay/MPfm/README.md

 __Android__:
 + [Mono for Android](http://xamarin.com/monoforandroid)

-*MPfm: Music Player for Musicians is © 2011-2014 Yanick Castonguay and is released under the GPLv3 license.*
+*'MPfm: Music Player for Musicians' and 'Sessions' are © 2011-2014 Yanick Castonguay and is released under the GPLv3 license.*
 *The BASS audio library is © 1999-2014 Un4seen Developments.*
 *The BASS.NET audio library is © 2005-2014 Bernd Niedergesäß.*